 The Nutrition Therapist Master Certification Program will take 18 months to complete as a full-time student taking two courses per term.
 Part-time students taking one course per term can complete the program in 3 years.

-A Nutrition Therapist Master (NTM) is a nutrition practitioner who has completed the comprehensive training offered by NTI and has achieved mastery of the knowledge necessary to make lasting impact on those they counsel.
+A Nutrition Therapist Master (NTM) is a nutrition practitioner who has completed the comprehensive training offered by NTI.
+The NTM designation signifies that the graduate has gained mastery in the knowledge, skills and proficiency necessary to be a holistic nutrition professional, and has achieved the competence and confidence necessary to make lasting impact on those they counsel.

 We prioritize nutrient density and biochemical individuality.
 We teach our students to know which foods are highly reliable sources of the essential nutrients and how those nutrients interact within the human biochemical environment.
 Layered on top is the recognition that certain foods may be more or less beneficial for each individual based on their unique biochemistry.
 The result is an ability to make adjustments in food recommendations that match a person’s particular needs and goals.

 We recognize the nutritional benefits provided by all different types of foods and our curriculum encompasses a variety of views on which diet plan to follow based on one’s wellness ambitions.